Deep-MI/FastSurfer/doc/overview/EXAMPLES.md

 git clone --branch stable https://github.com/Deep-MI/FastSurfer.git
 ```

-More details (e.g. you need all dependencies in the right versions and also FreeSurfer locally) can be found in our [INSTALL.md file](INSTALL.md).
+More details (e.g. you need all dependencies in the right versions and also FreeSurfer locally) can be found in our [Installation guide](INSTALL.md).
 Given you want to analyze data for subject which is stored on your computer under /home/user/my_mri_data/subjectX/t1-weighted.nii.gz, run the following command from the console (do not forget to source FreeSurfer!):

 ```bash